 Epiduo is a topical acne treatment gel comprised of a fixed combination of two antibiotic-free medications, Adapalene (0.1%) and Benzoyl Peroxide (2.5%) Gel.
-It is commonly prescribed, a once-a-day prescription that both treats existing pimples and prevents new ones from forming.
+It is a once-a-day prescription that treats existing pimples and prevents new ones from forming.

 2. Is Epiduo more effective than Benzoyl Peroxide?

-Regarding efficacy, it seems that the Epiduo has similar efficacy to Benzoyl Peroxide.
+Regarding efficacy, it seems that Epiduo has similar efficacy to Benzoyl Peroxide.
 This benefit comes with significantly higher irritation.
-In addition to the negative impacts of irritation on acne production, the side effects associated often result in reduced commitment to treatment, essentially making it “less effective” comparatively.
+In addition to the negative impacts of irritation on acne production, the side effects often result in reduced commitment to treatment, making it "less effective" comparatively.

 Old school and more generic formulations of Benzoyl Peroxide (particularly 5%) can also irritate and dry the skin.
 However, newer micronized forms of Benzoyl Peroxide available are equally (if not more effective) while causing less irritation, particularly when paired with anti-inflammatory ingredients (such as the natural boosters in MDacne products) and when used in the correct % for the skin type and acne severity of the specific user (typically 2.5%-5%)

 3. What are the common side effects of Epiduo?

 Skin redness, scaling, dryness, and stinging/burning may be experienced with the use of Epiduo gel.
-These are most likely to occur during the first four weeks of treatment, are mostly mild to moderate in intensity, and usually, lessen with continued use of the medication.
+These are most likely to occur during the first four weeks of treatment, are mostly mild to moderate in intensity, and usually, lessen with continued medication use.
 However, irritant and allergic contact dermatitis may occur.
 Depending upon the severity of these adverse reactions, patients should be instructed to use a moisturizer, reduce the frequency of the application of Epiduo gel, or discontinue use altogether.
 The product should not be applied to cuts, abrasions, eczematous or sunburned skin.
-As with other retinoids, the use of "waxing" as a depilatory method should be avoided on skin treated with Epiduo gel.
+As with other retinoids, "waxing" as a depilatory method should be avoided on skin treated with Epiduo gel.

 4. What products do you need to avoid while using Epiduo?